A new online cognitive behavioral therapy program is available for chronic pain patients – easily accessible and is completed at your own pace.

 Various research studies have shown the efficacy of iCBT.
 A review of various iCBT programs revealed that in 7 trials, between 43% and 86% of chronic pain patients had significant decreases in pain intensity.
 Results of this review demonstrated that online CBT is effective for individuals with fibromyalgia, back and neck pain, and mixed etiology chronic pain.
 A study conducted on a physician-directed 5-module iCBT program for pain showed positive results.
 The treatment group achieved significantly greater improvements than controls in levels of anxiety, depression, and average pain levels after completion of the program.

-The link to the program is below.
-It is accessible on all mobile devices.
+Click here to access the program – it is accessible on all mobile devices.

 Written By: Rachel Berkovich, HBSc